DomestiqueBaston/JAVA_JOLT/DOC/Scénario_Notes_v03.md

 Le four : « My oven… » Quand il est ouvert «It's as empty as space is ! »

-	Dans le four : « I'd have to clean it, it's so gross (and empty). »
+	Dans le four : « I'd have to clean it, it's so gross. »

 	Dans le tiroir sous le four : « It’s filled with burnt pizza remains... »